mery-top/go_blogs/README.md

 # Go Blog App

 A simple blog application built with Go, MySQL, and basic HTTP handlers.
-This app allows you to create and view blog posts through API endpoints.
+This app allows you, to create and view blog posts through API endpoints.

 ## Features
 - **View all posts** via `/api/posts` endpoint.